Skip to content

 Place the device in portrait mode and the display to the front.
 Notate the orientation of the X, Y, and Z axes and how they relate to the point of origin on the antenna to measure from.
 The point of origin resides in the middle of the screw mount at the base of the antenna.
 It will also be necessary to determine which lens to measure from for devices with multiple camera lenses.

-Measure the X and Y axis
+Measure the X and Y-axes

-To measure the X-axis offset, simply measure the X-axis on the vertical axis from the base of the antenna to the point where it intersects the Y-axis.
+To measure the X-axis offset, measure the X-axis on the vertical axis from the base of the antenna to the point where it intersects the Y-axis.
 Then, measure the distance from the camera lens to the center of the antenna.

 Measure the Z axis

-Measure the depth from the center of the antenna to the center of the lens for the Z axis offset.
+Measure the depth from the center of the antenna to the center of the lens for the Z-axis offset.

 With the camera offsets properly measured and recorded, they can be included in the appropriate Camera Offset Values field of the RTK Device Settings dialog.
 Depending on the device's geographical region, centimeters or inches will be the displayed measurement unit.